 Excessive drinking will also increase the risk of esophageal, oral, liver, throat and breast cancer.
 On top of this, most alcoholics have very poor appetites meaning that their diet is inadequate and nutritionally poor.
 In combination with the physical challenges associated with detox, the body is compromised nutritionally.

 How Long Will It Take To Detox From Alcohol?

 When it comes to alcohol abuse and detox, it is important to bear in mind that detox is merely the first step on a road to recovery which can be quite long.
-Detox only means that alcohol intake will be abruptly ended and the body must then cleanse itself from every trace of alcohol.
-Our detox process of detoxing will generally take from seven to ten days.
+Detox only means that alcohol intake will be abruptly ended and the body must then cleanse itself of alcohol.
+Our process of detoxing will generally take from five to seven days.